lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     The *setforce* commands cancel the forces on *walltop* and *wallbot*, respectively.
 Therefore the atoms of the two groups do not experience any force from the rest of the system.
-In absence of force acting on those atoms, they will conserve their initial velocity.
+In the absence of force acting on those atoms, they will conserve their initial velocity.

 ..  container:: justify